ClaudiuGeorgiu/Obfuscapk/README.md

 As seen in the previous example, `Rebuild`, `NewAlignment` and `NewSignature` obfuscators are always needed to complete an obfuscation operation, to build the final obfuscated apk.
-They are not actual obfuscation techniques, but they are needed in the build process and so they are included in the list of obfuscators to keep the overall architecture modular.
+They are not actual obfuscation techniques, but they are needed in the build process, so they are included in the list of obfuscators to keep the overall architecture modular.

 Not working as expected?
 See